The Earl Williams Factor

 At that time, EW's message wasn't so widespread.
 I think HQ didn't count on members duplicating EW's tapes and sending them out on a mass scale (I know that is what I did).
 That is why I think JWT said that EW "preempted" him.
 I don't think he ever dreamed that EW's message would catch on like wildfire.
 Maybe they thought if he did preach this message that the members would have thrown him out, but since that didn't happen, and they embraced it, then that could have been a "green light" for HQ to introduce their changes.
 I think it spiraled out of their control and HQ was angry that their plans had been foiled, and had to step up the pace in introducing the changes.

-NOTE: It is further known that WCG leaders such as Joseph W. Tkach, Sr., Joseph Tkach, Jr., Roderick Meredith, Greg Albrecht and others at headquarters had understood the truth about tithing not being mandated, plus many other doctrines since the 1970's.
+NOTE: It is further known that WCG leaders such as Joseph W. Tkach, Sr., Joseph Tkach, Jr., Roderick Meredith, Greg Albrecht and others at headquarters had understood the truth about tithing not being mandated, plus many other doctrines since the 1970s.
 (Read: Worldwide Church of God History) This shows how all the changes were not "new revelation from God."
-Request the 1976 Richard Plache message to hear about this and the terrible exploitation of members.
 Also read: Robert Gerringer 1975 Letter to Charles Hunting.
 Much of this information has been exposed on other websites, but anytime anyone reveals these things, WCG simply labels it a "lie" or says it was "in the past and things have changed."
 In addition, because of Williams' sermons on grace, Tkach, Sr.'s plan to change things "gradually over a period of several years" came to a halt and headquarters had to speed up the changes since so many members were starting to ask a lot of questions.

 David Covington (former WCG minister) speaks of Earl Williams